 Local Search Visibility: The presence and accuracy of a business’s information in local search results, such as Google My Business.

-Image and Video Optimization: The use of optimized images and videos on a website, which can improve user engagement and search engine rankings.
+Image and Video Optimization: Using optimized images and videos on a website can improve user engagement and search engine rankings.

 Click-through Rates (CTR): The percentage of users who click on a website’s listing in search results.

 Voice Search Optimization: The optimization of a website for voice search queries.

 Structured Data: The use of structured data, such as schema markup, to provide search engines with additional information about a website’s content.

 User Engagement: The level of interaction and engagement that visitors have with a website, such as time on site, pages per session, and bounce rate.